 - be separated from other waste to avoid contamination,

-- be disposed of or recovered in such a way that the POPs are destroyed or irreversibly transformed so that the remaining wastes and discharges no longer present the characteristics of POPs.
+- be disposed of or recovered without undue delay in such a way that the POPs they contain are destroyed or irreversibly transformed so that the remaining wastes and releases no longer exhibit the characteristics of POPs.

 The following disposal and recovery operations are authorized: